-This webpage provides design guidelines and directions on establishing a temporary outdoor dining area in the various locations that are adjacent to foodservice businesses such as sidewalks, on-street parking spaces, on the portion of closed State Street and other approved street closures as well as on private property.
+This webpage provides design guidelines and directions on establishing a temporary outdoor dining and other business areas in the various locations that are adjacent to foodservice businesses such as sidewalks, on-street parking spaces, on the portion of closed State Street and other approved street closures as well as on private property.

 Outdoor Dining Areas Design Guidelines and Approvals

 2. Scroll down to “COVID-19 Temporary Catering Authorization Application”

 3. Hover over the words with your mouse and click on the link

 4. STOP – save the application to your computer so you are not filling the application on the browser

 5. Also, Complete ABC Form 253, the form can be accessed at this link or can be located found at https://www.abc.ca.gov/wp-content/uploads/forms/ABC-218%20CV19.pdf